Lil1478/account_microservice/README.md

 ```

 ### Branch database_queue - using database and rabbitMQ
-### Branch master - commited database connection and no rabbitMQ
+### Branch master - no database connection and no rabbitMQ